Fair Diffusion: Instructing Text-to-Image Generation Models on Fairness

 By addressing these fairness issues, we pave the way for DMs to be used in a way that is more ethical, fair, and beneficial to members of society.
 More importantly, with our strategy, the user regains some control over the model output, which has previously been ceded to a small number of entities with large computational resources.

-To summarize, we make the following contributions, by \begin{enumerate}[label=(\roman*)] \item inspecting and measuring the sources of (gender occupation) biases using the example of Stable Diffusion, \item proposing and evaluating a novel strategy, \textsc{Fair Diffusion}, to overcome and mitigate unfair model outcomes, \item discussing future pathways for fair diffusion models, specifically how they can be integrated into societies to directly promote fairness with a user in control. \end{enumerate} We provide data and code to reproduce our experiments. \footnote{\url{https://github.com/ml-research/Fair-Diffusion}}
+To summarize, we make the following contributions, by \begin{enumerate}[label=(\roman*)] \item inspecting and measuring the sources of (gender occupation) biases using the example of Stable Diffusion, \item proposing and evaluating a novel strategy, \textsc{Fair Diffusion}, to overcome and mitigate unfair model outcomes, \item discussing future pathways for fair diffusion models, specifically how they can be integrated into societies to directly promote fairness with a user in control. \end{enumerate} We provide data and code to reproduce our experiments.\footnote{Our code is publicly available at \href{https://github.com/ml-research/Fair-Diffusion}{https://github.com/ml-research/Fair-Diffusion}}

 The paper is organized as follows.
-We start off with related work on bias mitigation in large-scale models.
-Next, we introduce the background and underlying methodology of \textsc{Fair Diffusion}, which enables to mitigate biases in diffusion models, in Sec.~\ref{sec:large_pretrained_models}, including the applied definition of fairness.
-In Sec.~\ref{sec:experiments}, we present methods to inspect biases in each component and subsequently evaluate the biases of Stable Diffusion and demonstrate their mitigation using \textsc{Fair Diffusion} on the example of gender occupation bias.
-Before concluding, we extensively discuss our results in Sec.~\ref{sec:discussion} and highlight a focal shift in achieving fairness through interaction with biased models after deployment.
+We start by introducing \textsc{Fair Diffusion}, which enables us to mitigate biases in diffusion models, including the applied definition of fairness.
+Next, we examine the components of Stable Diffusion for biases and demonstrate their mitigation using \textsc{Fair Diffusion} on the example of gender occupation bias.
+Before concluding, we extensively discuss our results and highlight a focal shift in achieving fairness through interaction with biased models after deployment.
+Finally, we provide a detailed background and the underlying methodology of \textsc{Fair Diffusion} next to presenting methods to inspect biases in each component of Stable Diffusion.

 \textbf{Disclaimer:} This paper depicts images of different kinds of biases and stereotypes that some readers may find offensive.
 We emphasize that the goal of this work is to investigate and eventually mitigate these biases, which are already present in generative models.
 We do not intend to discriminate against identity groups or cultures in any way.